-Setting Eligible Students Program Elements Staffing Structured English Immersion (SEI) English Learners ELPAC (Emerging) ELPAC (Expanding) ELPAC (OF,OT ELS at the Emerging or Expanding proficiency level, defined in the CA ELD standards) Explicit Designated ELD Daily: 30 minutes or more with standards-basedstandards based ELD text and materials; students are leveled by ELPAC level with no more than 2 levels per group; progress through ELD Standards monitored by teacherteachers.
-Integrated ELD: Language development embedded into core instruction to promote the simultaneous development of content knowledge and languagelanguage.
-Access to core: Differentiated instruction in core classes with specially designed academic instruction in English (SDAIE) strategies and materialsmaterials.
-Primary Language support (if available) in core content areas to motivate, clarify, direct, BCLAD, CLAD, or equivalent (Primary language support provided by BCLAD or bilingual instructional assistant.)
+Setting Eligible Students Program Elements Staffing Structured English Immersion (SEI) English Learners ELPAC (Emerging) ELPAC (Expanding) ELPAC (Or ELs at the Emerging or Expanding proficiency level, defined in the CA ELD standards) Explicit Designated ELD Daily: 30 minutes or more with standards based ELD text and materials; students are leveled by ELPAC level with no more than 2 levels per group; progress through ELD Standards monitored by teachers.
+Integrated ELD: Language development embedded into core instruction to promote the simultaneous development of content knowledge and language.
+Access to core: Differentiated instruction in core classes with specially designed academic instruction in English (SDAIE) strategies and materials.
+Primary Language support (if available) in core content areas to motivate, clarify, direct, support, explain BCLAD, CLAD, or equivalent (Primary language support provided by BCLAD or bilingual instructional assistant.)